google/googletest/CONTRIBUTING.md

 1. Fork the desired repo, develop and test your code changes.
 1. Ensure that your code adheres to the existing style in the sample to which you are contributing.
-1. Ensure that your code has an appropriate set of unit tests which all pass.
+1. Please Ensure that your code has an appropriate set of unit tests which all pass.
 1. Submit a pull request.

 If you are a Googler, it is preferable to first create an internal change and